-These tips for getting published are from a panel of writers, literary agents, and editors who answered questions from a roomful of eager writers at the Surrey International Writers’ Conference (phew – how’s that for a run-on sentence!).
+These tips on how to get your book published are from a panel of writers, agents, and editors who answered questions from a roomful of writers at the Surrey International Writers’ Conference (phew – how’s that for a run-on sentence!).

 Is getting your book published the purpose of your life?
 Maybe that’s too superficial a purpose, like making money.
 Your life purpose needs to be deep and meaningful, such as telling your story or helping others overcome obstacles and reach their goals.

 If you establish your life purpose, you’re more likely to get your book published because all your energy will be focused and true.

 One way to get your book published is to read as much as you can!
 Books like The Essential Guide to Getting Your Book Published: How to Write It, Sell It, and Market It . . .
 Successfully can change how you see the publishing world, and increase your chances of success.

 How to Get Your Book Published – Advice From Publishing Pros